Bobby Bland: Later career

 Financial pressures forced the singer to cut his touring band and in 1968 the group broke up.
 He suffered from depression and became increasingly dependent on alcohol, but he stopped drinking in 1971.
 His record company, Duke Records, was sold to the larger ABC Records group.
 This resulted in several successful and critically acclaimed contemporary blues and soul albums including His California Album and Dreamer, arranged by Michael Omartian and produced by ABC staffer Steve Barri.
 The albums, including the later "follow-up" in 1977, Reflections in Blue, were recorded in Los Angeles and featured many of the city's top session musicians at the time.

 The first single released from His California Album, "This Time I'm Gone for Good" took Bland back into the pop Top 50 for the first time since 1964 and made the R&B top 10 in late 1973.
 The opening track from Dreamer, "Ain't No Love in the Heart of the City", was a strong R&B hit.
 A version of it was released in 1978 by the hard-rock band Whitesnake, featuring the singer David Coverdale.
-Much later it was sampled by Kanye West on Jay-Z's hip-hop album The Blueprint (2001).
+Much later, Kanye West sampled it on Jay-Z's hip-hop album The Blueprint (2001).
 The song is also featured on the soundtrack of the crime drama The Lincoln Lawyer (2011), starring Matthew McConaughey.
-The follow-up, "I Wouldn't Treat a Dog" was his biggest R&B hit for some years, climbing to number 3 in late 1974, but as usual his strength was never the pop chart (on which it reached number 88).
+The follow-up, "I Wouldn't Treat a Dog", was his biggest R&B hit for some years, climbing to number 3 in late 1974, but it reached only number 88 on the pop charts.
 Subsequent attempts at adding a disco flavor were mostly unsuccessful.
 A return to his roots in 1980 for a tribute album to his mentor Joe Scott, produced by music veterans Monk Higgins and Al Bell, resulted in the album Sweet Vibrations, but it failed to sell well outside of his traditional "chitlin circuit" base.